Bomber Command Memorial

 A permanent monument to the heroes of RAF Bomber Command has finally been built in central London.
 Westminster Council gave permission for the open style pavilion at the Piccadilly entrance to Green Park.
 See Bomber Command Memorial.

 Architect Liam O'Connor was chosen to design the memorial to the 55,573 Bomber Command aircrew killed during the Second World War.
-The following pictures are artists impressions of the layout.
+The following pictures were the initial artists impressions of the layout.

 Unveiling